 There are a few ways that I know Spring is truly here when it comes to living in New Mexico.
 The first: the wind has started.

 I’m not talking about a few breezy days here and there, but rather months on end of days where we regularly see winds raging from 20 miles per hour.
 The Sandia Mountain vanishes from view because the winds have kicked up so much dust.

 There are other more subtle signs too.
 The hibernating trees in our yard slowly start coming back to life and are eventually covered in beautiful pink and white blossoms.
 Green is a color that creeps its way back into the landscape.

 The birds chip happily.
 Once or twice a week there is no wind and the days is so absolutely beautiful that you can’t help but want to spend it outside.
 And our rhubarb plants begin coming back to life.

-Spring is the perfect time for strawberry and rhubarb, one of Eric’s all time favorite dessert pairings.
-Over the years we’ve made Lemon Cloud Tart with Strawberry Rhubarb Compote, Rhubarb Crumb Coffee Cake, pies and crisps featuring that iconic spring pairing.
+Spring is the perfect time for strawberry and rhubarb.
+Over the years we’ve made Lemon Cloud Tart with Strawberry Rhubarb Compote, Rhubarb Crumb Coffee Cake, pies, and crisps featuring that iconic spring pairing.

-So when I knew that for sure, spring had arrived here in New Mexico I decided that it was indeed time for a new Strawberry Rhubarb recipe to make a debut on our family’s dessert table.
+So when I knew that spring had arrived here in New Mexico, I decided that it was indeed time for a new strawberry rhubarb recipe to make a debut on our family’s dessert table.